Scattering Amplitudes and Simple Canonical Forms for Simple Polytopes: Introduction

 Note that the relative signs required for the projectivity of $\Omega$ get miracolously balanced by the pullback on $H$.
 Staring at \eqref{eq:triangulation} is then tempting to guess a recursive expression for the rational function of the pentagon

 by direct comparison with \eqref{eq:pentagonRational} it is easy to see that, indeed, \eqref{eq:putative} yields an identity between rational functions in the variables $X_i$.
 Once again, we wish to stress that the details of the convex realization of the pentagon drop out, and one is left with recursive formulae for amplitudes which are correct on the space of independent variables $X_i$.
-The above constructions were inspired by a remarkable projection property satisfied by the so called generalized ABHY Associahedra, which will be discussed elsewhere \cite{GiulioNima}.
-However, it was later understood that they hold in greater generality for arbitrary simple polytopes.

 In the rest of the paper we will state and prove the recursive formulae for $\Omega$ and $\underline{\Omega}$ in full generality.
 As an illustrative example we will apply it to Stokes polytopes obtaining novel representations for their rational functions.
 As we will argue later, the simple structure of the recursions also suggests a natural way to get rid of double countings of Feynman diagrams across different polytopes by taking suitable limits, a fact that we will use to obtain new expressions for the full planar amplitude as well.